jinlee487/jinlee487.github.io/_projects/youtube2mp3.md

 I was working on recording videos and needed audio clips from Youtube.
 I could use Youtube to mp3 conversion service sites... but I am a programmer.
 So I went ahead and created a simple script to download Youtube audios straight from Youtube.
-This Python script uses Tkinter for the GUI design and pafy to download youtube streams.
+This Python script uses Tkinter for the GUI design, pytube to download youtube streams and moviepy for mp3 converter.

 Please message me with any feedback, I am happy talk :)